MPdeM/imaging_diagnosis/README.md

 #### ♦♦ The work in here is purely exploratory and  NOT INTENDED FOR DIAGNOSTIC PURPOSES ♦♦

 ### COVID-19 X-Rays PREDICTOR
-Project Summary: to use X-Ray lung images to detect COVI-19 positive cases using Machine Learning.
+Project Summary: A prototype Machine Learning tool that uses X-Ray lung images to detect COVI-19 positive cases.

-Deep learning techniques for image analysis and classification Xray images can be used to spot anomalies and aid healthcare personnel in the diagnosis.
+Deep learning techniques for image analysis and classification can be used on X-ray images to spot anomalies and aid healthcare personnel in the diagnosis.
+Based on publicly available data of Covid-19 positive and normals this model was able to properly predict the risk of Covid-19 on a X-ray image.